-This is a one year course is for those with learning differences/disabilities to improve confidence and gain practical experience of running a small business.
+This is a one-year course for those with learning differences/disabilities to improve confidence and gain practical experience of running a small business.
 This will involve participating in the Young Enterprise Scheme, which includes setting up a business name, developing stock and attending external Young Enterprise events such as trade fairs and exhibitions outside of the regular college timetable.
-Please note that because of national educational developments this course may be replaced by a similar programme of study.

 Business Challenge is part of our Employment Pathway and provides the opportunity to gain work experience in the Smart Shop and the Smart Café.
 You can also participate in activities involved in running a small business, in particular holding a trade stand at internal and external venues.
 Further progression can lead to additional courses that focus on employment including Workability, Pre-Internship and Supported Internship.

 Entry is subject to interview and school/college reference, an EHCP (if applicable), initial assessments and you must be working at Entry Level.
 You should be interested in gaining work skills.
 Curriculum is tailored around the student group and individual outcomes.